sassoftware/sas-studio-custom-steps/SAS Packages Framework Steps/README.md

 _Note: SAS packages must be created with SAS Packages macros.
 Package creation and modification steps are not available at this time._

 #### Initialize SAS Packages Framework
-Initializes the SAS Packages Framework, and optionally intalls and loads packages in a single step.
+Initializes the SAS Packages Framework, and optionally installs and loads packages in a single step.

 #### Install SAS Packages
 An independent step to install SAS packages.